 Procedures for campus visitors and volunteers, are outlined in the Parent-Student Handbook.
-Campus visitors are required to checkin with school personnel in the main office.
-Office staff will verify pre-approval of campus visitor hand their appropriate identification.
+Campus visitors are required to check-in with school personnel in the main office.
+Office staff will verify pre-approval of campus visitor and provide visitors with appropriate identification.
 Upon verification, visitor will be issued a visitor badge and be required to sign in and out during the visit.
 School volunteers are required to fill out a volunteer application.
 Upon clearance from Human Resources, volunteers receive an ID badge to be worn during their entire time on campus.
 Volunteers are required to check in with school personnel and sign in and out upon each visit.